-Because pumpkins require so much space, you'll need to plan ahead to give them the best-growing conditions possible.
+Since pumpkins require so much space, you'll need to plan ahead to give them the best growing conditions possible.
 Full sun, good air circulation, and rich, well-draining soil are all key to growing your own pumpkins.
 They need eight hours of sun per day.
 Air circulation is important to help fend off powdery mildew, which can be a huge problem for pumpkins in late summer.

 The soil should be enriched with compost and composted manure.

 Growing From Seed